astronautlabs/bitstream/README.md

 [![npm](https://img.shields.io/npm/v/@astronautlabs/bitstream)](https://npmjs.com/package/@astronautlabs/bitstream)
 [![CircleCI](https://circleci.com/gh/astronautlabs/bitstream.svg?style=svg)](https://circleci.com/gh/astronautlabs/bitstream)

-Highly performant Typescript library for reading and writing to "bitstreams", tightly packed binary streams containing fields of varying lengths of bits.
-This package lets you treat a series of bytes as a series of bits without needing to manage which bytes the desired fields fall within.
+Highly performant Typescript library for reading and writing to "bitstreams": tightly packed binary streams containing fields of varying lengths of bits.
+This package lets you treat a series of bytes as a series of bits without needing to manage which bytes the desired bit-fields fall within.
 Bitstreams are most useful when implementing network protocols and data formats (both encoders and decoders).

-The goal of this library is to provide a very readable high level system for parsing and generating bitstreams.
-To that end it includes both imperative and declarative mechanisms for doing so.
+The library can be used both on the server-side (Node.js) and in the browser.

 # Installation

 `npm install @astronautlabs/bitstream`

-# Reading bitstreams
+# BitstreamReader: Reading from bitstreams imperatively

 ```typescript
 import { BitstreamReader } from '@astronautlabs/bitstream';